domdisanto/BST270-Project/README.md

 - Code
 ```

+Detailed information concerning versions of R, Rstudio, and relevant packages are included in Appendix of the knitted PDF document.

 # Data & Figures

 (Limited) data from Bialik's article are available on GitHub at https://github.com/fivethirtyeight/data/tree/master/tennis-time.
 The `events.csv` and `players.csv` files were used as noted in the analytic code for each respective, re-created table.